-The UCT GSB Postgraduate Diploma in Management Practice will accelerate your personal growth and give you the crucial business skills needed to thrive in complex environments.
+The UCT GSB Postgraduate Diploma (PGDip) in Management Practice will accelerate your personal growth and give you the crucial business skills needed to thrive in complex environments.
 It builds business and industry competence and shows you how to achieve sustainability and profitability without compromising on values.

 On completion of the programme you will showcase your new skills in a final Action Learning Project that is performed off campus back in your workplace.